-The Davenport University Medical Assisting Associate Program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) at the Grand Rapids and Lansing campuses, and is designed to prepare individuals to function as entry-level medical assistants.
+The Davenport University Medical Assisting Associate Program is designed to prepare individuals to function as entry-level medical assistants.
 The program provides a foundation in the basics of patient care, medical office procedures, and basic laboratory practices.
 Students graduating from this program are eligible to sit for a national certification exam offered by either the American Association of Medical Assistants (CMA-AAMA) or the American Medical Technologists (RMA-AMT).